tiboat/2FactorParityChecker/README.md

 Usage: `./2FactorParityChecker [-l# -n# -N#] [-H -s] [-p | -f | -F] [-h]`

-Checks if cubic biparite graphs are pseudo 2-factor isomorphic or 2-factor hamiltonian.
+Checks if cubic bipartite graphs are pseudo 2-factor isomorphic or 2-factor hamiltonian.
 It reads these cubic graphs in graph6 or sparse6 format from stdin.
 Input graphs needs to be cubic, but need not be bipartite; non-bipartite graphs are filtered out.
 Output is sent to stdout; error messages are sent to stderr.
-This implementation uses parallelisation using openmp, so make sure it is installed.
+This implementation uses parallellisation from openmp, so make sure it is installed.

 Underneath are the optional arguments.